jtvserver/docs/index.md

 ## Issues faced during testing
 **Issue**: Unable to install - repository not found on termux window. <br>
-**Solution**: Sometimes termux shows these errors, all you need to do is to reinstall termux and run the commands again.
+**Solution**: Download termux from FDROID rather than playstore.
+Link: https://f-droid.org/en/packages/com.termux/
 <br><br>
 **Issue**:  Installation is not happening.<br>
 **Solution**: Make sure you have copied the second command properly.
 <br><br>
 **Issue**: Getting ERR_TLS_CERT_ALTNAME_INVALID.<br>
-**Solution**: This issue is known and happened while running it on Raspberry Pi.
-This issue will be fixed soon in next update.
+**Solution**: This issue is fixed

-<b>For any other issues faced, make sure you join our telegram group : https://t.me/jiotvserver or search on telegram using @jiotvserver </b>
+<b>For any other issues faced, make sure you join our discord server: https://discord.gg/b6d8wZA8K6 </b>
+<b>Our telegram group is closed and is no more available.
+Please join discord for all latest official communications </b>

 Thanks for using this.<br>
-Stay tuned with all the updates.
-Join the official telegram channel https://t.me/jiotvsschannel or search using @jiotvsschannel.
+Stay tuned with all the updates in our discord server.